runpod/docs/docs/serverless/endpoints/manage-endpoints.md

    - Storage
 5. Click **Save Endpoint** to apply your changes.

-Changes will take effect over time as each worker is updated to the new configuration.
+Changes take effect over time as each worker is updated to the new configuration.

 > **Tip**: To force an immediate configuration update, temporarily set **Max Workers** to 0, click **Update**, then restore your desired worker count and update again.